tombresee/Pyscript_Examination/index.md

 I want you to start by clicking this [link](https://pyscript.net/examples/panel_stream.html).

 Wait a few seconds.

 What do you think of it ?

+It was built in a very unusual manner...

 <br>